24 hour Appalachian State University Emergency Contact Number 828-262-8000 (University Police)

 Personal Travel Before, During & After the Program (Insurance)

 Personal travel before, during or after the official beginning and ending dates of your program abroad is not covered by the insurance purchased through OIED.
 If you are planning on participating in personal travel before, during or after your program, we strongly recommend students purchase additional insurance.
-Once a student has been enrolled in the HTH plan for their programs, students receive an email with instructions on how to setup their account in the HTH Student Portal.
+Once a student has been enrolled in the GeoBlue plan for their programs, students receive an email with instructions on how to setup their account in the GeoBlue Student Portal.
 In the portal students are able to purchase additional insurance for up to a maximum of thirty (30) days before or after the program dates.
 This plan comes at a higher cost than the program insurance but students will receive the same benefits.

-In addition to the HTH policy students are encouraged to speak to their family about maintaining a US based policy.
+In addition to the GeoBlue policy students are encouraged to speak to their family about maintaining a US based policy.
 Your US health insurance will cover you both before you leave, and after you return from your program.
 Should you have an accident or illness overseas that requires long-term care once you return, US health insurance will also provide coverage for these expenses.